-A feedback summary will be published on the Community Grants Hub website to provide all organisations with easy to access information about the grant selection process and the main strengths and areas for improving applications.
+A general feedback summary will be published on the Community Grants Hub website to provide all organisations with easy to access information about the grant selection process and the main strengths and areas for improving applications.

 Individual feedback will be available if requested by the applicant.
-The process for requesting individual feedback will be included in the letter advising of the outcome of your application.
+The process for requesting individual feedback will be included in the general feedback summary.